m00nlitcat/blog.myget.org/about.md

 ---
 layout: page
-title: About me
+title: About
 ---

-This is a static page example.
+See [www.myget.org](https://www.myget.org) for more information.